AteCastillo/simple_shell/README.md

 ($) ls -l

 ```
+## Exit
-Exit the program by typing "exit" and hitting return, or by pressing Ctrl + D.
+By typing "exit" and hitting return, or by pressing Ctrl + D.
+For the shell's purposes, a command which exits with a zero exit status has
+ succeeded.
+An exit status of zero indicates success.
+A non-zero exit status
+ indicates  failure.
+ When  a  command  terminates  on a fatal signal N, bash uses the value of 128+N
+ as the exit status.
+ If a command is not found, the child process created to execute it returns a
+ status of 127.
+If a command is found but is not executable, the return status
+ is 126.
+If  a command fails because of an error during expansion or
+ redirection, the exit status is greater than zero.
+ Shell builtin commands return a status of 0 (true) if successful, and non-zero
+ (false) if  an  error  occurs  while they execute.
+All builtins return an exit
+ status of 2 to indicate incorrect usage

 **Shell** can be invoked both interactively and non-interactively.
 If it is invoked with standard input not connected to a terminal, it reads and